-BHPPD-24: only one native species (Triodia glabra) was recorded along this line transect in 2021, compared to four species recorded from the same transect in 2010 (Acacia ancistrocarpa, A. bivenosa, Eucalyptus xerothermica, and Triodia glabra) and three species recorded from the paired analogue, BHPPA-24, in 2010 (Acacia ancistrocarpa, Corymbia hamersleyana, and Triodia glabra).
+BHPPD-24: only two native species (Triodia glabra and Corymbia hamersleyana) were recorded along this line transect in 2022, compared to four species recorded from the same transect in 2010 (Acacia ancistrocarpa, A. bivenosa, Eucalyptus xerothermica, and Triodia glabra) and three species recorded from the paired analogue, BHPPA-24, in 2010 (Acacia ancistrocarpa, Corymbia hamersleyana, and Triodia glabra).